octoberskyTW/Multibody-Dynamics-Solver/README.md

 # Multibody-solver
-Using Lagrangian mechanical to calculate pendulum motion
+Using Lagrangian mechanical & Relativity Constraints to solve dynamics system